Cap-go/capacitor-updater/README.md

 set(options: { version: string; }) => Promise<void>
 ```

-set version as current version
+set version as current version, set will return error if there are no index.html file inside the version folder

 | Param         | Type                              |
 | ------------- | --------------------------------- |